-This year, I’ve tried to focus on what I call legacy restaurants.
-Long Beach is experiencing a food renaissance—from pasta and pizza to coffee and cocktails—and that means a lot of newbies moving in and impressing palates.
+As always, I try to maintain a focus on what I call legacy restaurants.
+Long Beach has long been experiencing a food renaissance—from pasta and pizza to coffee and cocktails—and that means a lot of newbies moving in and impressing palates.
 This also means that many of the OGs can be left behind without as much acknowledgment for paving the way.
+And 12 years, especially coming into 2026?
+That deserves nothing but celebration—and Ají itself will be doing just that on Feb.
+10, celebrating 12 years of serving 4th Street.

-Ají Peruvian Cuisine is one such place, celebrating ten years of serving 4th Street (and a place I last wrote about ten years ago as well).
-This Peruvian staple steered away from the casualness that defined El Pollo Imperial and brought with it the idea that Peruvian food deserved to be served with a sense of elevation.
+Ají Peruvian Cuisine is a legacy space, period.
+(And a place I last wrote about 12 years ago as well).
+This Peruvian staple moved away from the casualness that defined El Pollo Imperial and signaled that Peruvian food deserved to be served with a sense of elevation.

 The origins of Ají Peruvian Cuisine